ethereum/web3.py/docs/providers.rst

 ++++++++++++++++++++++

-The ``AsyncWeb3`` class may be used as a context manager, utilizing the ``async with`` syntax, when connecting via ``persistent_connection()`` using the ``AsyncIPCProvider``.
+The ``AsyncWeb3`` class may be used as a context manager, utilizing the ``async with`` syntax, when connecting to the ``AsyncIPCProvider``.
 This will automatically close the connection when the context manager exits and is the recommended way to initiate a persistent connection to the provider.

 .. code-block:: python